underscoreio/underscoreio/src/html/_drafts/designing-error-handling.md

 author: Noel Welsh
 ---

 In this post I want to explore the design space for error handling techniques in Scala.
 We previously [posted]({ post_url 2015-02-13-error-handling-without-throwing-your-hands-up }) about some basic techniques for error handling in Scala.
-That post generated quite a bit of discussions.
-Here I want to expand on that post by showing how we can systematically design a mechanism for error handling, introduce some moderately advanced techniques, and discuss some of the tradeoffs.
+That post generated quite a bit of discussion.
+Here I want to expand the concepts Jonathon introduced by showing how we can systematically design a mechanism for error handling, introduce some moderately advanced techniques, and discuss some of the tradeoffs.

 <!-- break -->

 ## Goals

 Before we can design our system we must lay out the goals we hope to accomplish.
-There are two gaols we are aiming for.
+There are two goals we are aiming for.

 Our first goal is to **stop as soon as we encounter an error**, or in other words, fail-fast.
 Sometimes we want to accumulate all errors -- for example when validating user input -- but this is a different problem and leads to a different solution.